gaberull/CountingCards/README.md

     OR
     ```make all```
 - run executable file named "counting" with command: "./counting"
-- *optional*: After, run ```make clean``` to remove object files and the executable file
+- *optional*: After, run ```make clean``` to remove object files and the executable file-

+**Note:**
-- **If you have limited/no developer experince, and haven't installed command line tools before, open INSTALLATION.md and follow the more detailed instructions to compile the code**
+ - If you have limited/no developer experince, and haven't installed command line tools before, open INSTALLATION.md and follow the more detailed instructions to compile the code

 ## Features of CountingCards